Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 `isMemberOfAnyOfGroups()`

-This function returns true if the specified `user` belongs to at least one of the given `groups`, and returns false if the user does not.
+This function returns `true` if the specified user belongs to at least one of the given groups, and returns `false` if the user does not.
 It includes the parameters listed below.

 - **Parameters**